 Joy, of course, does not technically require you to populate the Guest List before collecting RSVPs.
 This is because when guests RSVP to the event by entering their name and email, Joy is designed to automatically add the guest and their response to the Guest List, saving you a step or two.
 Pretty convenient, right?

 Some Joy users choose to not populate their Guest List and also, therefore, do not have guests grouped together — who should be grouped together — such as couples, friends, families, or another group dynamic.
-At the same time, these users do not turn on the Allow Any Guest to Add +1s setting, which can either be found under the Security & Privacy tab in Settings, from the Settings tab on the RSVP Questions page, or from the settings/gear icon on the Guest List (as pictured below).
+At the same time, these users do not turn on the Allow Any Guest to Add +1s setting, which can either be found on the Settings tab on the RSVP Questions page, or from the settings/gear icon on the Guest List (as pictured below).

 But…what’s the problem?